ricky8k/Simple-Cross-Product-Calculator/README.md

 File should work with most online IDEs.

-Works with Python 3.9.2 on Windows 10 19043.1237.
+Works offline with Python 3.9.2 on Windows 10 19043.1237.
 Other versions of Python will most likely work.
 Older versions of Windows or Linux-based distros should also be able to run this file with no issue, though I have not personally tested it.

 Should work with most online IDEs.